jundalisay/superb/content/en/research/schumacher/pool-clearing/part-2.md

 - to ascribe any one particular balance, or part of it, to any one particular surplus country*.
   - The Gordian knot is cut by making all the surplus countries the joint owners of the balances in all the deficit countries.

-> *Superphysics Note: In theory, Pantrynomics can untie this knot <!-- if every transaction is done in a single system  -->
+> *Superphysics Note: In theory, Supereconomics can untie this knot <!-- if every transaction is done in a single system  -->

 **In this way, every national currency is made into a world currency and the creation of a new world currency becomes unnecessary.**